-It specifies the phone number, max 30 digits, where the alarm (including the specified protocols and identification text) has to be sent.
-The phone number includes the area, country codes and the phone number.
-It must be wrapped in quotation marks (" ").
+Parameter Value Meaning <"p_number"> It specifies the phone number, max 30 dig specified protocols and identification text) the area, country codes and the phone nu marks (" ").
 It can be a short number too.
-It is also possible to enter a dynamic protocol, for example &(SMSNumber) which can be used to setup alarms which reply incoming SMS containing user defined text.
-The last example in table above, replies an SMS back to the sender of the last received SMS.
+I protocol, for example &(SMSNumber) wh reply incoming SMS containing user defining the sender of the light specifies an SMS back to the sender of the light specifies. must be sent.
+The phone number includes mber.
+It must be wrapped in quotation t is also possible to enter a dynamic ich can be used to setup alarms which ed text.
+The last example in table above,

-It defines the output NMEA messages, which will be sent to the specified target phone number.
-It has to be specified in the hex format without leading the "Ox.
-Supported protocols are listed in chapter 11.2.

-It specifies the text message, with more than 160 characters, to be sent to the specified target phone number via GSM.
+Parameter Value Meaning It defines the output NMEA messages, which will be sent to the specified target phone number.
+It must be specified in the hex format without leading the "0x.
+Supported protocols are listed in chapter 11.2. <"text"> It specifies the text message, up to 160 characters, which will be sent to the specified target phone number via GSM.
 The text message may include the user specified text and/or system information.
 It must be wrapped in quotation marks (" ").

-If it is required to attach also system information (entry) at certain times the following syntax of the <"text">is also possible:
+If it is required to attach also system information (variable) at certain times the following syntax of the <"text">is also possible: "text&( <entry1&gt;) text&amp;(<entry2&gt;) text&amp;(<entryn&gt;)"</entry</entry</entry Each dynamic variable is separated by ampersand "&" without spaces and enclosed in parentheses "( )".
+For example: \$PFAL,GSM.SMS.Send,"+491111111",0,"on &amp;(Date) at &amp;(Time) it is moving at &amp;(Speed) m/s" Dynamic variables are listed in chapter 7:

-''' "text&(<entry1>)text&(<entry2>)text...&(<entryn>)"

-Each dynamic variable is separated by ampersand "&" without spaces and enclosed in parentheses "( )".

-$PFAL,GSM.SMS.SendMulti,"+4911111111",0,"on &(Date) at &(Time) it is moving at &(Speed) m/s"

-Dynamic variables are listed in chapter 7. '''